psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 Patrick I there is to thee my story,
 As it occurred to myself without a lie,
 My going and my adventures in certain.
-And my returning from the " Land of Youth."
+And my returning from the "Land of Youth."